Skip to content

 Structure 1: the authority claim.

 Open with a claim that implies expertise.
-"There's a reason every billionaire gets up at 4am."
-"This is the trick that 90% of designers miss."
-The viewer doesn't need to know who you are because the claim is doing the trust work.
+"There is a reason every billionaire gets up at 4am."
+"This is the trick that 90 percent of designers miss."
+The viewer does not need to know who you are because the claim is doing the trust work.

 Authority claims are the safest faceless opener.
 They also burn out fastest if the niche becomes saturated.
 Rotate them.